ZumDeWald/MyReads/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository contains code written for Udacty's Front End Web Developer (FEND) NanoDegree, therefore it will not be accepting any pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).